Mamelodi Sundowns trio and Percy Tau nominated for Caf awards | Goal.com

 While Zwane's former Sundowns teammate, Percy Tau has been nominated for the African Player of the Year.

-The South Africa international has hit the ground running at his Belgian side Club Brugge and he also played an important role in helping Bafana Bafana qualify for the 2019 Afcon finals.
+The South Africa international has hit the ground running at his Belgian side Club Brugge and he also played an important role in helping Bafana Bafana qualify for the 2019 Africa Cup of Nations finals.

 - Djeumfa— CAF (@CAF_Online) November 24, 2019